Guide to plant-based thriving

 Essential tips on shifting towards a cruelty-free diet

 This page is a compact resource for anyone considering reducing or eliminating animal products from their diet.
-There are many sources of information out there on going vegan; some claim that it's easy and all you need are B12 supplements, while others provide more information than you may want to navigate.
-Here we answer some basic questions, provide key science-based information and recommendations on nutrients to look out for and possibly supplement, and provide links to some of the best resources for finding more information and tips.
+There are many sources of information out there on going vegan; some claim that it's easy and all you need is to take B12, while some nutrition sites provide more detailed information than you may want to navigate.
+Here we answer some basic questions, summarise some key science-based information and recommendations on nutrients to look out for and possibly supplement, and provide links to some of the best resources for finding more information and tips.

 • Why shift towards a plant-based diet?